The Live-In Kitchen

 How to get melted chocolate into the tins

 Getting the chocolate into the paper liners in the muffin tins is the messiest part of this recipe.
-I usually use a small spoon to carefully add the chocolate to the tin, spreading it up the sides a bit.
-You could also use a small glass measuring cup to pour the chocolate in.
+I usually use a small spoon to carefully add the chocolate to the tin, spreading it up the sides a bit using either a spoon or a toothpick.
+You could also use a small glass measuring cup or a piping bag to pour the chocolate in.

 How to make caramel without a candy thermometer